[Learn Korean E14] Conjugating the ~요 form, 해요체 : Speech Levels (meaning & grammar)

 요 form list (PDF)

-Native Korean speakers use the 【요 form】 more often in their conversations.
+Native Korean speakers use the 요 form more often in conversations.

-So, in order to pass TOPIK 1, level 1 and 2, you definitely should know this 【요 form】.
+So, to pass TOPIK I, Levels 1 and 2, you should know this 요 form.

-Actually, today’s class is going to be the most important yet the most difficult class of the whole Elementary Korean course.
+Today’s class will be the most essential yet complex class of the whole Elementary Korean course.

-We will continue learning various things, but nothing will be more challenging than what we are going to learn today.
+We will continue learning various things, but nothing will be more challenging than what we will learn today.

-So, if you have a hard time understanding this concept, please review this video again and again until you completely master it.
+So, if you have trouble understanding this concept, please review this video repeatedly until you have completely mastered it.

-I’m sure you will be able to fully understand the rules in the end.
+I’m sure you will be able to entirely understand the rules in the end.

-I will try to explain the concept as easy as possible, so please stay with me until the end.
+I will try to explain the concept as easily as possible, so please stay with me until the end.

 I am sure we can get through this together.
 And you can be the shiny super master of Korean!